- What is the Fake Escrow Craigslist Scam?

 In some cases, the scammer may attempt to steal your item and money from you by pretending to buy your item then requesting a partial refund via wire transfer.

-How to Beat and Avoid this Fake Escrow Craigslist Scam
+How to Beat this Fake Escrow Craigslist Scam

 Fortunately, beating this scam is simple.
 First, never click any links a buyer or seller on Craigslist sends you.
 There's potential they could be attempting to scam you in other ways beyond this fake escrow scam.